 Our primary objective is to describe the growth of Stonecat in the LaPlatte River.
+In doing so, we demonstrate an underutilized modeling approach to estimate growth for species where lengths at the times of marking and recapture are available from throughout the growth season, but estimates of age (e.g., from calcified structures) are not available.
 Secondarily, we compare these results to results from other Stonecat populations to better understand the growth dynamics of LaPlatte River Stonecat.
 To augment previously published results, we also describe growth of Stonecat from the Great Chazy River, which is a tributary to Lake Champlain in New York.
 Inclusion of these results allows us to compare the LaPlatte River results to a contemporary population in the same watershed.
 Our results, along with estimates of survival and population change provided by Puchala et al. (2016), will be an important consideration in the continued management of Stonecat populations in Lake Champlain for long-term stability.
-Our results contribute significantly to the literature that lacks information about growth of this species, especially from throughout its geographic range.
-Perhaps more importantly, the approach we use here in a data-limited situation, which is not novel but is underutilized, can be applied to other species and systems.
+These results also contribute significantly to the literature that lacks information about growth of this species, especially from throughout its geographic range.
+Perhaps more importantly, the approach we use in this data-limited situation, which is not novel but is underutilized, can be applied to other species and systems.

 <A>Methods

 Study sites.— The LaPlatte River is 24 km long, drains a 138 km2 watershed (Pelton et al. 1998), and enters Lake Champlain in Shelburne Bay, Vermont (44.39959N; 73.23385W).
-The Great Chazy River originates near Ellenburg, New York, and empties into northern Lake Champlain (44.93236N; 73.38537W) is approximately 86 km long and drains a watershed of 790 km2.
+The Great Chazy River originates near Ellenburg, New York, and empties into northern Lake Champlain (44.93236N; 73.38537W), is approximately 86 km long, and drains a watershed of 790 km2.

 Data Collection.— Stonecat were collected from the LaPlatte River from June to October 2012, May to October 2013, and June to October 2014 using backpack electrofishing (DC) and minnow traps.
 Backpack electrofishing generally used 200 volts, 20-30 Hz, and a 20-40% duty cycle and, because Stonecat are nocturnal, began no earlier than 0.5 h after sunset.
 Electrofishing effort depended on the length of stream section and ranged from 26 to 247 minutes, with a mean effort of 86 minutes (SD = 49.4).
 We repeatedly sampled two 200-m long sections over the three-year period, and on two occasions, we sampled the entire 1.2 km of river between them.
 Minnow traps were 42 cm long and 23 cm diameter with 2.5 cm openings at each end and 0.6 cm square meshed sides.
 Minnow traps were set overnight (18-24 h soak time) in gangs of three or four attached to a single weight.
 Details of the study sections are in Puchala et al. (2016).